 LACERS' deductions from fiduciary net position in this reporting period can be summarized as Benefit Payments, Refunds of Contributions, and Administrative Expenses.
 These deductions represent the types of benefit delivery operations undertaken by LACERS and the costs associated with them.
-Total deductions increased by \$124,279,000 or 10.8% from the prior fiscal year.
+Total deductions increased by \$101,047,000 or 7.9% from the prior fiscal year.

-Compared to the prior fiscal year, benefit payments increased by \$115,365,000 or 10.4%.
-The benefit payments for the Retirement Plan increased by \$94,134,000 or 9.7% mainly due to the annual cost of living adjustments (COLA) (approximately 3.0% increase on average); larger than normal increase in the number of retirees due to SIP as well as increased in beneficiaries; and the average retirement allowance of newly retired Members being higher than those of the deceased Members who were removed from the retirement payroll.
-Payments for Postemployment Health Care Plan benefits increased by \$21,231,000 or 15.2%.
-This increase was mainly due to the increased in healthcare cost due to the significant increased in number of retirees and their dependents eligible for medical subsidy, mainly due to SIP; increased reimbursement of Medicare Part B premium; and increased in dental benefit claims paid for the Self-Funded Plan.
+Compared to the prior fiscal year, benefit payments increased by \$106,848,000 or 8.7%.
+The benefit payments for the Retirement Plan increased by \$96,089,000 or 9.0% mainly due to the annual cost of living adjustments (COLA) (approximately 3.0% increase on average); full year impact of the City and LAWA SIP completed during the prior year fiscal year and Harbor SIP that was completed in the current fiscal year which significantly increased the number of retirees and beneficiaries; and higher average retirement allowance of newly retired Members as compared to those of the deceased Members who were removed from the retirement payroll.
+Payments for Postemployment Health Care Plan benefits increased by \$10,759,000 or 6.7%.
+This increase was mainly due to the increase in healthcare cost due to the significant increase in number of retirees and their dependents eligible for medical subsidy, mainly due to SIP; higher medical subsidy rates effective January 1, 2022; increased reimbursement of Medicare Part B premium mainly due to medical premium reimbursement rates increased; as well as significant increase in dental benefit claims paid for the Self-Funded Plan.

-The Refunds of Member contributions increased by \$5,252,000 or 42.6% from the prior fiscal year's \$12,332,000, due primarily to the increase in death refunds as well as survivor contributions refunds to eligible Members upon retirement that included members who retired under SIP during the fiscal year.
+The Refunds of Member contributions decreased by \$5,954,000 or 33.9% from the prior fiscal year's \$17,584,000, mainly due to higher survivor contributions refunds resulted from SIP retirements in the prior fiscal year as compared to the current fiscal year and decrease in contribution refunds upon Members leaving the City service in the reporting year.

-Net Increase in Fiduciary Net Position - Deductions from Fiduciary Net Position (Continued)
+Net Increase (Decrease) in Fiduciary Net Position - Deductions from Fiduciary Net Position (Continued)